How to Overcome Procrastination?

-For you, this means that you can apply this simple technique to achieve anything big in life that you want.
+You can apply this simple technique to achieve anything big in life that you want.

-Just set the big goal like becoming a master coder, break it down into a small daily habit like writing at least one line of code, and associate an immediate reward to it to get instant gratification.
+Set the big goal like becoming a master coder, break it down into a small daily habit like writing at least one line of code, and associate an immediate reward to it to get instant gratification.

 This could be a “Coffee Break Python” (reading my regular Python email), watching a YouTube video (maybe a TED talk), or reading a book.
 Find a reward that’s useful and positive (smoking a cigarette would not fall into this category).

 ⚡Action step: identify your goal, break it down into a daily habit, and associate instant gratification building it right into the habit.